13. Paths Cross

 Watched her go into the bank and emerge triumphantly 10 minutes later.

-Watched Luci get into the corolla and drive off, the cops following.
+Watched Luci get into the Corolla and drive off, the cops following.

 Henry followed them all back westside.

-Three, unmarked cop cars in all.
 From the looks of them, local guys.

 So, they had connected the ticket to the old woman and now the ticket to Luci.

-Concluded that he should leave.
+Quickly concluded that he should leave.

 Nah.